use-ink/ink/examples/complex-storage-structures/README.md

     second_field: Mapping<u32, u32>,
 }
 ```

-In this case storage key will be calculated automatically.
-But if you want to offset the key, you can do it like this:
+On the other hand, you can manually set storage key offset for your struct.
+This offset will apply to every non-packed field in a struct:
 ```rust
 #[ink::storage_item]
 struct MyStruct<KEY: StorageKey> {